Freedom of Information

 Making A FOI Request

-Requests for information under FOI must be made in writing and state that the information is sought under FOI.
-You should ensure that your request is sufficiently detailed to enable us to identify the records / information you are seeking.
-You should also include the format in which you wish to receive any records that may be released.
+Requests for information under FOI must be made in writing and state that the information/record is sought under the FOI Act.
+You should give as much information as possible about the record/s you want to enable us to identify the records / information you are seeking.
+You should specify if the records are personal or non-personal.
+A record can be a paper document, information held on computer, printouts, maps, microfiche, audio-visual material, etc. You should therefore include the format (i.e. paper copies, electronic copies etc.) in which you wish to receive any records that may be released.
 You can contact us for advice prior to making your request.

 2 – 5 Warrington Place,